yikee/Knowledge_Conflict/README.md

 - `question_about_nonconflicting_segments`(str): a question related to the nonconflicting segments of `conflicting_knowledge`

 ## Citing
-If you use our code or data, please cite our paper:
+If you found this work helpful, please consider starring this repository and citing our paper as shown below:

 ```latex
 @article{wang2023resolving,